BoringBoredom/PC-Optimization-Hub/content/xhci imod/xhci imod.md

 ---

-RWEverything has a CLI you can use to automate the whole process at Startup.
+RWEverything has a CLI you can use to automate the whole process at startup.
 Press `Windows key + R` and type `shell:startup`.
 Create a .bat file with the following content and replace `PATH` with the full path to RWEverything and `ADDRESS` with the Interrupter IMOD register that's responsible for your mouse.

 ```
 "PATH\Rw.exe" /Min /NoLogo /Stdout /Command="W32 0xADDRESS 0x00000000"